HSley13/chatApp_client/README.md

 ## MYSQL Database Preparation (Server app)

 ### Tables (OLD SERVER'S DATABASE SETUP WITH MYSQL)
-### The New Server is Using MongoDB for scalability
+### The New Server is Using MongoDB for scalability and it's easier to query chat and group conversations

 -------accounts
 ```mysql